mp525/CA2Frontend/README.md

-The Frontend is good my homie
+The frontend to the backend